 Here are the 4 most common mistakes martial artists make and what you can do to avoid them:

 Training in martial arts can be especially exhausting—both physically and mentally.
 However, in our quest for excellence, we often overexert ourselves.
 If we aren’t careful, overexertion can lead to injury and burn out.
 On the other hand, if you don’t work hard enough, you may be left behind by your teammates.
 The key to success is finding the right balance between these two extremes.
 The best way to do this is to think about your goals and how you want to achieve them.

 In order to prepare for his MMA fight, Leandro “Brodinho” Issa trained four hours a day, six days a week.
 “If you’re competing, training hard should be your focus,” says Brodinho.
 However, if you’re just aiming to lose weight or have fun, you can relax a bit more.

 Martial arts is always evolving.
 New techniques are being constantly developed, while old techniques are continually revamped.
 If we are stubborn and refuse to adapt to the latest techniques, we become susceptible to being surpassed by our competitors and teammates.
 We should always be open to learning new things, especially when it comes to martial arts.

-For Evolve Fight Team member and ONE FC champion Dejdamrong Sor Amnuaysirichok, being a Muay Thai World Champion wasn’t enough.
+For Evolve Fight Team member and ONE Championship fighter Dejdamrong Sor Amnuaysirichoke, being a Muay Thai World Champion wasn’t enough.
 He wanted to be an MMA champion as well.
-In order to do so, he had to learn Brazilian Jiu-jitsu and wrestling, two arts he’s never had any experience in.
+In order to do so, he had to learn Brazilian Jiu-jitsu and Wrestling, two arts he’s never had any experience in.
 “I’ve always wanted to push myself to the limit,” explains Dejdamrong.
 “Even if it means that I have to start all over again.”

 3) THE IMPORTANCE OF RESPECT